bimobject/docs/docs/documentation/product/product-excel-import.md

 # Import products from Excel

-If you have a lot of data that already exists in spreadsheets, you can import it into EandoX with the import feature.
+If you have a lot of data that already exists in spreadsheets, you can import it into EandoX using the XLSX importer.

 :::tip Workflow tip
-The easiest way to get a template sheet for your data is by generating an empty export spreadsheet in EandoX.
-You can then edit the file in your spreadsheet editor of choice, and import it back into EandoX when it's filled out.
+The simplest way to import data is by using a template sheet.

+To create one, export an empty spreadsheet from EandoX.
+You can then edit it in any spreadsheet editor and import it back into EandoX when you're done.

 Read more about exporting data [here](/documentation/product/product-excel-export).
 :::